redwoodjs/redwood/.changesets/four-adults-jog.md

 This PR sends the rendered RSC payload (aka "flight") to Studio to be ingested, persisted, and fetched.

-Performance and metdata enrchments are performed in order to visualize in Studio
+Performance and metadata enrchments are performed in order to visualize in Studio